PROTECTING YOUR PERSONAL DETAILS

 2. We may use personal information about you for a number of purposes, including:

-to help to identify you when you telephone us to make an enquiry – for example, by asking you for your postcode or telephone number so that we can avoid disclosing information to a person who is not authorised by you to receive it; carrying out marketing analysis and profiling and create statistical and testing information to contact you by any means (including mail, email, telephone or text messages) about other services or products offered by us or by our carefully selected partners.
+to help to identify you when you telephone us to make an enquiry – for example, by asking you for your postcode or telephone number so that we can avoid disclosing information to a person who is not authorised by you to receive it; carrying out marketing analysis and profiling, and creating statistical and testing information to contact you by any means (including mail, email, telephone or text messages) about other services or products offered by us or by our carefully selected partners.
 We will only contact you in this way if you have previously indicated your consent to respond to enquiries from you.

 DISCLOSURE OF INFORMATION